dawitel/dawitel/README.md

-### 👋Hi there, Dawit here, a golang backend engineer.
+### 👋Hi there, Dawit here, a backend and web3 developer.
 ### I specialize in architecting scalable, robust and perfromant backend services, AWS cloud infrastructures, and CI/CD pipelines.
-### I also design beautiful and resposive wesites.
+### I also build web 3 solutions for companies that foresee themseves in this space represented well.

 ### Connect with me.